gabriel-abrahao/piam-scm-interface/README.md

 Currently this only works for calling MAGICC6 from REMIND.
 The only advantage over the current (July 2021) REMIND MAGICC implementation is the output of all the SCM's variables instead of just the ones used in the REMIND loop.
 In the near future, the interface should work transparently with other versions of MAGICC and other SCMs such as FAIR using [openscm-runner](https://github.com/openscm/openscm-runner).

 ## Setting up the environment
-The easisest way to set up an environment to use this interface is running `create_env.sh`.
-It generates a venv in the `venv_scm` folder using `pip` and the contents of `requirements.txt`.
+The simplest way to set up an environment to use this interface is running `create_env.sh`.
+It just generates a venv in the `venv_scm` folder using `pip` and the contents of `requirements.txt`.

     ./create_env.sh